r-lib/carrier/README.md

 #> mean(.x, na.rm = TRUE)
 ```

-The crated function prints with its total size in the header so you know
+The crated function prints with its total size in the header, so you
-how much data you will send to remotes.
-The size of the bare function
+know how much data you will send to remotes.
+The size of the bare
-without any data is also printed in the first bullet, and if you add
+function without any data is also printed in the first bullet, and if
-objects to the crate their size is printed in decreasing order.
+you add objects to the crate their size is printed in decreasing order.

 ### Explicit namespaces